cubiclesoft/xcron/README.md

 ```

 Then use your system service starter to start the system service (e.g. `service xcron start` on Debian/Ubuntu).
 Some OSes may require manual installation or other intervention to get it running properly.

+Once xcron is installed system-wide, `xcrontab` may be run from anywhere on the system.
+The script is copied to `/usr/local/bin`.

 Getting Started on Windows
 --------------------------